akavity/onliner-selenide/readme.md

 * Test 4.
 Find the cheapest product on the page using a for loop
 * Test 5.
 Find the cheapest product on the page using Stream.
 * Test 6.
 Find the cheapest product using the filter button.
+* Test 7.
+Enter an incorrect nickname or password when logging in.
+* Test 8.
+Enter incorrect data when registering.

 ## Technologies: